Sign In / Sign Out

 Students will learn:

-(see the MSTP Handbook_Fall_2017.pdf for more specific information):
+(see the MSTP Handbook for more specific information):

-The program requires 30 credits of coursework including an oral presentation of a written Applied Project report (HSD 593), a Policy Workshop in Washington, DC (HSD 505), and an Internship (HSD 584):
+The program requires 30 credits of coursework including an oral presentation of a written Applied Project report (HSD 593), and an MSTP Professional Development Seminar series.

 Six (6) credits of required core courses: